Ghanaians: Ghanaian Surinamese and Guyanese

+Ghanaian Japanese

 Culture

 Ghana's cultural diversity is most evident in cuisine, arts, literature, heritage, music, dance, clothing, and sports.

 Kente is a Ghanaian ceremonial cloth traditionally used as the national costume.
 Kente is hand-woven on a horizontal treadle loom in strips measuring about 4 inches wide, which are sewn together into larger pieces of cloth.
 Cloths come in various colours, sizes and designs, which have different meanings, and are worn on important social occasions.
 During the 13th century, Ghanaians developed their unique art of adinkra printing.

 Notable Ghanaian authors include novelists Ayi Kwei Armah (The Beautyful Ones Are Not Yet Born), Ama Ata Aidoo (Our Sister Killjoy: or Reflections from a Black-eyed Squint) and J. E. Casely Hayford, author of Osiris Rising.
 In addition to novels, other literary genres such as theatre and poetry have been well developed at a national level.

 Ghanaian music incorporates several distinct types of instruments, including talking drums, the atenteben and koloko lute, the atumpan, and log xylophones used in asonko music.
 The most well-known genre to come from Ghana is highlife.
 Highlife originated in the late 19th century and early 20th century.
 In the 1990s, a new genre of music, hiplife, was created through the combination of highlife, Afro-reggae, dancehall and hip hop.
 Hiplife is the most popular Ghanaian music, followed by the other genre of Ghanaian music, highlife.
 Ghanaian dance is globally well known and performed worldwide.
 The dances are varied and may involve complex and co-ordinated movement of the arms, torso, hips, feet and head, performed to different Ghanaian music forms for entertainment, celebrating at festivals, and other occasions.
 Some popular dances include Adowa and Azonto.
 Other traditional dances from Ghana are Kpanlogo, Klama and Bamaya.

 Sports in Ghana is dominated by association football represented by the Ghana Premier League and the Ghana national football team.

 The rich culture in Ghana led to the annual festival held at the capital region, Greater Accra at the James Town township which is celebrated along with the Homowo festival.
-This new festival called CHALEWOTE has caught the eyes of many who seek to experience the true Ghanaian culture and festival for themselves.
+This new festival called Chale Wote has caught the eyes of many who seek to experience the true Ghanaian culture and festival for themselves.